fullmetalbrackets/blog/src/content/blog/self-host-website-cloudflare-tunnel.md

       - 8888:80
 ```

+I like to use the `mainline-alpine-slim` tag for the Nginx image because it's the smallest and most up to date, but there are <a href="https://hub.docker.com/_/nginx/tags" target="_blank">many other tags</a> if you prefer.
 Make sure the local port, `8888` above, does not conflict with any other self-hosted services you may have.
 Feel free to change it to anything else.

 Next we need to create a `nginx.conf` file and add the below to it for a basic configuration: